Frequently asked questions

 Other useful sources of information include:

-Can I assume a chemical is not hazardous if it does not appear on the HSIS database?
+Can I assume a chemical is not hazardous if it does not appear on the HSCIS database?

-Where can I find the current national exposure standards for atmospheric contaminants?
+Where can I find the current workplace exposure standards for atmospheric contaminants?

-For more information on hazardous chemicals with exposure standards, refer to the following documents: Workplace Exposure Standards for Airborne Contaminants and the Guidance on Workplace Exposure Standards for Airborne Contaminants (under development).
+For more information on workplace exposure standards, refer to the Guidance on the Interpretation of Workplace Exposure Standards for Airborne Contaminants.